 Accounts payable software makes the financial side of running a restaurant easier by automating many tedious accounting tasks.
 It streamlines bill payments, invoice management, and spend management.
 It also has powerful reporting features that give you insights that power better business decisions.

 For restaurants, marketing is critical for keeping customers coming back.
-Restaurant marketing software can automate many of the tedious aspects of marketing.
+Restaurant marketing software can automate many of the tedious aspects of marketing, such as:

-It can leverage your restaurant’s CRM and guest data, to send automated emails based on guest spend and visit history.
-For example, you can configure your marketing software to automatically send a “we miss you” email to customers who haven’t returned in more than two months, offering them a free round of beers when they return.
-If they make a reservation via the link provided, the offer will automatically be applied to their guest profiles, so your team will know to provide beer on the house.
-Plus, this restaurant industry technology provides analytics to help you increase your open rate and see which parts of your emails customers click on.
+- Send automated emails based on guest spend and visit history.
+For example, you can configure your marketing software to automatically send a “we miss you” email to customers who haven’t returned in more than two months, offering them a free round of beers when they return (and alert the server of your promise at sit-down).

-You can also automate the collection of guest feedback by opting to send customers surveys after every meal.
+- Collect guest feedback by automatically sending customers surveys after every meal.
 If a customer selects a low rating, you can send an automatic response to buy time before reaching out directly to recover the customer.